 Q: Is there a change to when I will receive my statements?

 A: Yes, during August 2016 customers will receive a statement.
 For loan accounts that statement will be for the period 1 January 2016 to 31 July 2016 and for current accounts it will cover the period from last statement date to 31 July 2016.
-Capita will be issuing a statement in January 2017 covering the period August 1st to December 31st 2016.
+Asset Services will be issuing a statement in January 2017 covering the period August 1st to December 31st 2016.
 Thereafter statements will issue to you on an annual basis in the following January.
 The decision to issue statements in this manner is purely for operational purposes and has no impact on the ongoing operation of your account.
 Should you require more frequent statements for your account, please contact your case manager.

 Certificates of Interest

 Q: Is there a change to the availability of Certificates of Interest?